 When bars are done, remove them from the oven and let cool to warm or room temperature.
 Cooling helps the bars to set and firm up.

-These homemade oatmeal bars are a meal prep favorite and make a great grab-and-go breakfast option.
-Store leftover bars in a covered container in the refrigerator for up to four days.
-These bars are also freezer friendly.
-To freeze, place separated bars in a covered freezer-appropriate container and store them for up to four months.
+- To freeze these pumpkin oatmeal bars, place separated bars in a covered freezer-appropriate container and store them for up to four months.
 Please ensure the bars are separated before freezing because they're very difficult to separate once frozen.
 If you're going to stack them, be sure to use parchment paper in between each bar.
+Frozen pumpkin oatmeal bars can be thawed on the countertop for a few hours, in the microwave on the defrost setting for 2 to 3 minutes, or in the oven at 325°F (160°C) for 15 minutes.

 Pumpkin Oatmeal Bars